 About Judy Newton

-The idea of giving materials a new life in another direction appeals – broken china or off-cut glass becoming a personal adornment.
-Judy likes to use recycled china as there are often stories behind its designs and patterns, with associations and memories that are evocative.
+The idea of giving materials a new life in a different direction appeals – broken china or off-cut glass becoming a personal adornment.
+Judy loves using broken cups, plates and other china as a material as there are often stories behind its designs and patterns, with associations and memories that are evocative.

-Judy’s family were ‘rock hounds’ and she grew up spending hours looking for agate, petrified wood and pounamu in the rivers and beaches of te Wai Pounamu, the South Island.
-This habit continues with finding and collecting stones from around New Zealand.
-Judy likes to create personal pieces that connect to places in Aotearoa/New Zealand, e.g. a green glass necklace with beach stones from Tiritirimatangi Island, the beautiful bird sanctuary in the Hauraki Gulf.
-Judy finds inspiration in the natural landscape of New Zealand and in Pacific designs.
+Judy’s family were ‘rock hounds’ and she grew up spending hours looking for agate, petrified wood and pounamu in the rivers and beaches of Te Wai Pounamu.
+This habit continues with finding and collecting stones from around Aotearoa/New Zealand, and tracking down treasure in second hand shops.
+Judy finds inspiration in the natural landscape of Aotearoa and in Pacific designs.

 Judy likes to use recycled china as there are often stories behind its designs and patterns, with associations and memories that are evocative